Tareq Al-Suwaidan: Views and ideology

 In a 4 June 2011 interview on AlQuds TV, Al-Suwaidan said: "The other day, I was asking myself: Why shouldn't I personally go on jihad?
 First of all, my body cannot tolerate it.
 Secondly, is what I am doing any less important than jihad?
 I would like us all to feel that we are in the same trench.
 There is such a thing as media jihad, political jihad, and a form of jihad that I strongly encourage young people to undertake – electronic jihad.
 Some of our youth are extremely clever.
-I hope that a group of hackers will get together, and will wage resistance over the Internet, targeting Israeli and Zionist sites and destroying them electronically.”
+I hope that a group of hackers will get together, and will wage resistance over the Internet, targeting Israeli and Zionist sites and destroying them electronically."

+Withdrawal of Kuwaiti citizenship

+In December 2025, media outlets reported that a Kuwaiti Emiri decree had been issued to withdraw the citizenship of Islamic preacher Tariq Al-Suwaidan.